-Question from Pauline G.: I have a question for you Rick.
+Question from Pauline: I have a question for you Rick.

 I’ve been using a 7 inch Android tablet for my Facebooking but the battery recently went bad in it.

 Instead of buying another Android tablet I decided to try an iPad.
 I ended up buying a 10.9 inch model which is a bit larger than what I was used to.

 I didn’t know what to expect because I’d never owned anything from Apple before, but I found out that I really love it.

 I’m having one problem though.
 I could hold the 7 inch tablet by its sides and type with my thumbs, but I can’t do that with the larger iPad because the keys are spread out too far.

 Do you know if there’s a way to make it easier to type on my new iPad using my thumbs?
 Maybe by using an app, perhaps?

 Rick’s answer: There are lots of keyboard-related apps available for the iPad, Pauline, but the good news is you don’t really need one to solve your thumb-typing problem.